-Via mobile number search of contacts list of Receiver/Beneficiary
+Via mobile number search of / contacts list of Receiver/Beneficiary

 Sender opens the mobile application and navigates to fund transfer option for making a payment to Receiver/Beneficiary.

 Sender provides mobile number (Ex.
 An example display to show format in which mobile number to be entered) or selects the mobile number from the contacts list on the mobile device.